[NEW TOOL] AI Search Visibility Checker | Get Your FREE Report

-AI tools like ChatGPT, Perplexity, and Google’s Gemini are quickly becoming a new kind of traffic source.
+AI tools like ChatGPT, Perplexity, and Google’s Gemini have quickly become a new kind of traffic source.

 Most analytics platforms weren’t built with this kind of behavior in mind, and AI tools don’t exactly make referral tracking easy.